 Kuwait: Allegations of torture of Bedoon activists must be investigated, and they must be freed immediately

 The Gulf Centre for Human Rights (GCHR) has received reports that Kuwait’s State Security Bureau is still holding peaceful Bedoon activists Hamoud Al-Rabah, Khalifa Al-Anzi, and Reda Al-Fadhli, although they have not committed any violation of the law.
-The Public Prosecutor's Office has also failed to transfer them to the Central Prison yet.
+The Public Prosecutor's Office has also failed to transfer them to a public prison yet.

 One member of the Bedoon community, Bader Al-Tamimi, was released on 26 July 2019 on bail of 500 Kuwait Dinar (1465 Euro), after his arrest two days earlier.

 At the beginning of his interrogation at the Public Prosecutor’s Office on 14 July 2019, activist Mohammed Al-Anzi demanded to be transferred to the Forensic Medicine Department in order to investigate his allegations that he was subjected to torture after his arrest.
 The interrogation lasted from the evening until the early morning hours, when his request for referral to the Forensic Medicine Department was rejected.